 A habitat is simply the place that a plant or animal lives or inhabits, this is where it has everything it needs to survive and reproduce.
-The name of a particular type of habitat reflects the dominant plant species present or refers to geological features or a combination of both, Pine flat-woods, Cypress swamp, Sandhill, and Depression marsh are examples.
+The name of a particular type of habitat sometimes reflects the dominant plant species present or refers to geological features or a combination of both, Pine flat-woods, Cypress swamp, Sandhill, and Depression marsh are examples.

 Florida has 81 separate and distinct plant and animal communities divided into the following classifications, with the indicated numbers of sub-classes - Hardwood Forested Uplands (5), High Pine & Scrub (4), Pine Flatwoods & Dry Prairie (5), Coastal Uplands (6) , Sinkhole & Outcrop Communities (4), Freshwater Non-forested Wetlands (11), Freshwater Forested Wetlands (8), Marine & Estuarine Vegetated Wetlands (3), Ponds & Lakes (9), Rivers & Streams (4), Subterranean (2) Marine & Estuarine (7).